mpara17/webdev-resources/README.md

 * [Better Programming](https://medium.com/better-programming)

 ## Challenges
-### Doing challenges are a great way to expand your skill set and to create projects
+### Doing challenges are a great way to expand your skill set and to create projects!
+Here are some challenges to look at below
 * [7 Days, 7 Websites](https://www.freecodecamp.org/news/the-7days7websites-coding-challenge/)
 * [#100DaysOfCode](https://www.100daysofcode.com/)
 * [Contributing to Open Source Projects](https://github.com/freeCodeCamp/how-to-contribute-to-open-source)